omega8cc/redis/README.txt

 As of now, provided components are simple enough so they never use WATCH or MULTI/EXEC transaction blocks on multiple keys : this means that you can use them in an environment doing data sharding/partionning.
+This remains true except when you use a proxy that blocks those commands such as Twemproxy.

 Lock
 ----

 Lock backend works on a single key per lock, it theorically guarantees the atomicity of operations therefore is usable in a sharded environement.
-Note that this is still untested as of now.
-Feedback is welcome.
+Sadly if you use proxy assisted sharding such as Twemproxy, WATCH, MULTI and EXEC commands won't pass making it non shardable.

 Path
 ----